 Dr. Justin Deckard is an experienced implant dentist located in Washington DC.
 For his patients missing several teeth, he offers many options to replace them.
 Multiple missing teeth are typically replaced by a partial denture or a fixed bridge.
 Over the years, dental implants have proven to be the best solution for missing teeth.

 Multiple dental implants can securely hold partial dentures and dental bridges.
 They are better for your oral health, prevent jaw bone loss, and require less maintenance.
 Your new teeth will look, feel, and function like natural teeth.

 Multiple Dental Implants

-A partial denture is a custom made dental restoration that is used when a patient is missing several teeth in various locations along an arch.
-This type of prosthesis is often used when the patients still has some healthy teeth and just needs to fill in several missing teeth.
+A partial denture is a custom-made dental restoration that is used when a patient is missing several teeth in various locations along an arch.
+This type of prosthesis is often used when the patient still has some healthy teeth and just needs to fill in several missing teeth.

 Traditionally, a partial is removable and will only replace the crowns of the missing teeth.
-The false teeth are connected to a gum colored base.
+The false teeth are connected to a gum-colored base.
 Metal clips from this base are used to hold it in place in the mouth.
-The disadvantages to using a traditional partial is the metal clips are sometimes visible when the patient smiles and it does not replace the teeth at the root.
+The disadvantage to using a traditional partial is the metal clips are sometimes visible when the patient smiles and it does not replace the teeth at the root.

 An implant-supported partial denture offers more advantages than a traditional partial.
 They allow patients to speak, bite and chew better and there are no visible metal clasps.
 Other advantages include: preventing bone loss in the jaw because the implants replace the teeth at the root and there are fewer food restrictions since dental implants are more durable.

 Dr. Deckard will surgically place two or more implants at his Washington DC dentist office.
 After about three to six months of healing time, he will then attach a custom-made partial denture.